 I wrote a book for O’Reilly with some friends.
 It’s called Make: LEGO and Arduino Projects.

-In the summer of 2016, John asked me if I had any projects for an upcoming book of his at No Starch Press, so I came up with something beautiful and wrote a chapter, but the book is still in the works.
+In the summer of 2016, John asked me if I had any projects for an upcoming book of his, so I came up with something beautiful and wrote a chapter on creating the starfield effect.
+It's featured in "10 LED Projects for Geeks", published by No Starch Press.

 In addition to books and book chapters, I've written for other publications, like Make: Magazine.